pingswept/me30-website/content/logistics/notes.md

 This page is more like the show notes for a podcast (links to stuff mentioned in class, reminders) than a coherent description of electronics.

+## Class 4: Low power and high power: BJTs

+### Intro stuff

+LA's: set up power strips right away.

+Reminder: P1 is due tonight at midnight!
+So far, you are all doing great!

+### Motor measurements, episode 1

+Measure the resistance of your DC gearmotor's coils.
+Then, hook it up to 12 V with alligator clips and measure its no-load current.
+(The current will be relatively high, around 100-150 mA, because the gearbox friction is already loading your motor.)

+### The geography of electronics

+We use small, low power chunks of silicon to control transistors, which control large flows of current.
+This is the structure of all modern electronics.

+### Transistors as switches

+All about BJTs

+Build a BJT circuit to control an LED.
+First hook up an LED without a BJT so you know you have your current-limiting resistor right.
+Then, add the BJT with a base resistor.

+## Class 3: Voltage dividers, series vs. parallel, LEDs

+**stuff to be added here**

 ## Class 2: More voltage regulation and Kicad

 ### Intro stuff